Surfing-Chef/themes/amadeus-child/readme.txt

 ? search bar icon in top menu

 :: WP
+- Smaller logo at top (changed size to 150 and padding to 0 in customization )
 - Changed Tagline to Work.
 Play.
 Sleep.
 Repeat.
-- Added enqueue function to load additional google Fonts (change address to change fonts)

 :: CSS
 - Added site title to menu bar
 -- used floats and margin %'s to center
 - unified hover effects for item hovers and current menu tab (.current-menu-item)

+:: SCRIPT
+- Added enqueue function to load additional google Fonts (change address to change fonts)

 Nov 7, 2016
 :: SCRIPT
 ? use background fixed on video for backgroud in header ? the video height should match the screen height (center video and hide overflow )

+:: WP
+- Check tagline punctuation
+- Add fields to front page - Quote and Author